**Last Updated 9/26/2014**

 To promote the welfare of and services for bisexual, gay & lesbian individuals, as well as any minorities.

-Tuesday meetings for Fall 2009 will be from 7:00 pm to approx. 8:00 pm in the second floor lounge in the library.
+Thursday Meetings will be from 12:30 to 1:15 in the Tablab of the library.
 If you aren't sure where this is, please ask at the main library desk or call 367-4617 (Charley Hively, co-advisor for the club).
-Thursday meetings will be from 12:30 pm to approx. 1:20pm in Multi Media Room B.

-you can contact any of the officers for furthur information.
+you can contact any of the officers for further information.

 Facebook link http://fscwv.facebook.com/group.php?gid=14218365695